 Students are encouraged to assume an active role in the curriculum development.
 Voluntary student representatives from each clinical nursing course are invited to each curriculum meeting.
-The faculty in making curriculum change decisions utilizes their valuable input.
+Meetings are held at least monthly during non-class hours to allow for student involvement.
+The faculty utilizes their valuable input in making curriculum change decisions.
+A calendar of meeting dates is distributed to all students at the beginning of each semester.